dcunited001/dcunited001.github.io/_drafts/physiological-components-of-spirituality.md

     that vibration into different regions of your skull
   - when the constructive overtones of the "ohm" sound overlap, you can feel various regions of your inner skull resonate.
-  - focus on the "spectral laplaction" -- i.e. can you hear the shape of a drum" -- try to learn how to channel the vibrations to specific areas of your skull intentionally
+  - focus on the "spectral laplacian" -- i.e. can you hear the shape of a drum" -- try to learn how to channel the vibrations to specific areas of your skull intentionally
   - let this be the focal point of your medition.